 Admitting that it is not easy to detect and remove accounts belonging to people under the age of 13, Facebook has said that it is looking at ways to convince people under age 13 not to lie about their age, including using artificial intelligence (AI) technology.

-Facebook and Instagram weren’t designed for people under the age of 13, so the company is now creating new ways to stop those who are underage from signing up.
+Facebook and Instagram weren’t designed for people under 13, so the company is now creating new ways to stop underage people from signing up.

 “We’re developing AI to find and remove underaged accounts, and new solutions to verify people’s ages.
 We’re also building new experiences designed specifically for those under 13,” said Pavni Diwanji, VP of Youth Products at Facebook.